 “[Real estate] is in the business of location, location, location,” City University of New York Professor of Health Policy and Management Dr. Bruce Y. Lee told Bisnow in January.
 “They can play a significant role in identifying vaccination locations and creating vaccination locations.”

-In January, Bill Rudin, the CEO of Rudin Management, told CNBC that the Real Estate Board of New York is working with New York Gov. Andrew Cuomo on a program to turn vacant spaces in New York City into vaccination and testing centers.
+In January, Bill Rudin, the CEO of Rudin Management, said the Real Estate Board of New York is working with New York Gov. Andrew Cuomo on a program to turn vacant spaces in New York City into vaccination and testing centers.

 Vacant retail space in New Jersey is already being repurposed to fight COVID-19.
 Gov. Phil Murphy told CNBC in a separate interview in January that a former Sears store 30 miles outside New York City will be used as a vaccination site.